-Paris Montparnasse Observatory to Close on March 31, 2026
+Paris Montparnasse Observatory Closed on March 31, 2026

-The Paris Montparnasse Observatory will close to the public on March 31, 2026, for several years.
+The Paris Montparnasse Observatory closed to the public on March 31, 2026, for a renovation project that will last several years.
 This closure precedes the launch of a major renovation program aimed at completely transforming the building and its surroundings.
-Until it closes, the Observatory will remain open to the public for several more weeks, allowing tourists and Parisians alike to enjoy one last view of Paris from one of the city’s highest points.

 Paris Montparnasse

-The Paris Montparnasse Observatory, an iconic landmark in the Parisian skyline since 1974
+An iconic part of the Parisian skyline since 1974

 tourmontparnassehistory scaled